jeamajoal/jvshomecontrol/docs/08-HTTPS.md

 ## Automatic behavior

 - If a certificate exists, the server will automatically use HTTPS.
-- If not, starting the server will offer to create a self-signed certificate.
+- If a certificate does not exist, the server will run as HTTP (even if HTTPS is requested) and log a warning.

 Note: If you start the server as a systemd service, it runs non-interactively, so you will not see an interactive prompt.
 In that case, run the helper once in a terminal to generate a cert: